randy3k/R-Box/README.md

 <a href="https://gratipay.com/~randy3k/" title="Donate to this project using Gratipay"><img src="https://img.shields.io/badge/gratipay-donate-yellow.svg" /></a>

-Improve your R coding expriences with Sublime Text!
+Improve your R coding experiences with Sublime Text!

 ## Features highlight!